TannerBurns/django_api_tutorial/README.md

 urlpatterns = router.urls
 ```

-In the subscribers urls we use a router from djangorestframework to easily add all of the functionality that we defined in the views.
+In the subscribers urls we use a router from Django REST framework to easily add all of the functionality that we defined in the views.
 The router with the viewset enabled the following routes for the api.

 ```